 2. Church of Mercy

 The Renaissance church was built between 1541 and 1551.
 The details of the wonderfully carved arched doorway and Portuguese coat of arms is believed to be the work of the local architect and stonemason, Andre Pilarte, who also worked on Lisbon’s Jeronimos Monastery.

 A 13th century church originally built in Gothic style, it was severely damaged by the 1755 earthquake and needed to be rebuilt.
 Of the original elements, the doorway and clock tower.

-This seven-arched bridge that spans the slow-flowing river of Ria Gilão is thought to be from Moorish times in the 1100s, although most of the structure had to be reconstructed in 1667.
-It is a pedestrian-only crossing bridge that offers benches in small cut-out niches making it a perfect spot to take in the city’s historic streetscape.
+The seven-arched bridge that spans the slow-flowing river of Ria Gilão is thought to be from Moorish times in the 1100s.
+Although most of the structure had to be reconstructed in 1667.
+It’s a pedestrian-only crossing bridge that offers benches in small cut-out niches making it a perfect spot to take in the city’s historic streetscape.

 Everything is a little more special and authentic in Tavira.
 Even the town’s street signs are charming, aren’t they?
 Once you come upon them, they usually led you to a historic landmark.
 They are especially helpful as you are aimlessly wandering the old city.